 American scientist, Katharine Burr Blodgett is known for numerous important contributions to the field of industrial chemistry.
 She is mainly acknowledged for her invention of the color gauge and non-reflecting or “invisible” glass.

-Early life, Education and Career:
+Early life and Education and Career:

 Her most important contribution came from her independent research on an oily substance that Langmuir had developed in the lab.
 The then existing methods for measuring this unusual substance, were only accurate to a few thousandths of an inch but Katie’s way proved to be accurate to about one millionth of an inch.
 Her new discovery of measuring transparent objects led to her invention of non-reflecting glass in 1938.
 This invisible glass proved to be a very effective device for physicists, chemists, and metallurgists.
 It has been put to use in many consumer products from picture frames to camera lenses and has also been exceptionally helpful in optics.

-Katie’s work was acknowledged by many awards, including the Garvan Medal in 1951.
+Blodgett’s work was acknowledged by many awards, including the Garvan Medal in 1951.
 She earned honorary degrees from Elmira College in 1939, Brown University in 1942, Western College in1942, and Russell Sage College in 1944.
 She was nominated to be part of the American Physical Society and was a member of the Optical Society of America.

 Katharine Burr Blodgett died in her home on October 12, 1979 aged 81.